- Call us up.

 - All PCC tuitions are public knowledge.

-- If you would like to compare up to date prices of any school, just use the PCC Search – Service Ontario, search by school name and location and you’ll get a listing.
+- We are proud and confident of the affordable prices we offer for our programs.
+If you would like to compare up to date prices of any school, just use the PCC Search – Service Ontario, search by school name and location and you’ll get a listing.

 - We set up individual flexible monthly payments to suit your budget.
 Every student gets this option.